carpentries-incubator/hpc-intro/MAINTENANCE.md

-You can control what sorts of checks a file will be subject to by selecting a `checker` type in the list of regular-expression matches assinged to `CHECKERS` near the bottom of `bin/lesson_check.py`.
+You can control what sorts of checks a file will be subject to by selecting a `checker` type in the list of regular-expression matches assigned to `CHECKERS` near the bottom of `bin/lesson_check.py`.